a1143179/medical-tracker-backend/ENVIRONMENT_SETUP.md

 ## Security Best Practices

 ### ✅ Do's
-- Use different Mailjet accounts for staging and production
+- Use different Mailjet accounts for development and production
 - Store secrets in GitHub repository secrets (never commit to code)
 - Use sandbox mode for development and testing
 - Rotate API keys regularly